 There’s no looking back now, not once you’ve seen Pugachu; artificial intelligence is here to stay.

 Because age is just a number... that tells us how incredibly old you are.

 Joseph Robinette Biden Jr. was born on November 20th, 1942.

-His teeth and hair were born quite a bit later and are likely immortal, but the point is: Joe Biden is old.
+His teeth and hair were born quite a bit later and are likely immortal, but the point is: our President-elect is old.
 He's so old that "Robinette" probably seemed like a reasonable thing to put in the middle of your kid's name when he was born.

-He's so old, in fact, that he's technically slightly older than the guy who is currently president, proving that old white guys are the milk-on-a-hot-day of politicians: a bad choice (also, they look and smell like spoiled dairy).
+He's so old, in fact, that he's technically slightly older than the guy who is still president until January 20, and actively proving that old white guys are the milk-on-a-hot-day of politicians: a bad choice (also, they look and smell like spoiled dairy).

 Joe Biden is so old that he's almost as old as the runner up in the Democratic primary.
-He's so old that, if he's elected, he will be the oldest American president in history.
-And if he loses the election...Donald Trump will be the oldest president in American history.
+He's so old that, once inaugurated, he will be the oldest American president in history.
+Once Joe Biden is inaugurated, the second-oldest American president in history will be...Donald Trump.

-The fact that our only options to lead us are two men who are both more than 35 years older—and about 40% whiter—than the average American, is a damning indictment of our political system.
+The fact that our two options in the 2020 election to lead us are men who are both more than 35 years older—and about 40% whiter—than the average American, is a damning indictment of our political system.
 But with both men widely accused by their critics of losing a step and declining into senility, should age be a defining issue in this election?
 Is Joe Biden, 77, so much older than Donald Trump, 74, that he should be disqualified?

 Shouldn't all your major life achievements be behind you at 77?
 Shouldn't people that old just be sitting on their porches, grumbling about young people?
 If that's what you think, you might want to ask...